Cherreads

 The Koi swam through the air and hovered directly over the pool of dying clams.
 It opened its mouth, and instead of absorbing, it released.
 A gentle, golden-red mist of pure vitality, the very essence of its being, rained down upon the clams.

 The effect was instantaneous.
 The moment the mist touched their dull shells, the clams shuddered.
 A collective, desperate sigh of relief echoed in Li Yu's spiritual sense.
-They were creatures dying of thirst in a desert, and he had just given them a divine nectar.
+They were creatures dying of thirst in a desert and he had just given them a divine nectar.
 They began to absorb the Yang energy greedily, their fading life forces reigniting like embers fanned by a strong wind.

 But the law of balance was absolute.
 As they absorbed the potent Yang, their own bodies, in a desperate attempt to maintain equilibrium, began to passively exude the excess Yin energy they had accumulated.
 A cold, pure, and incredibly dense mist of moonlight-like Qi began to rise from the pool, filling the grotto with a chilling, ethereal energy.

-Li Yu had created a perfect, self-contained Yin-Yang forge.
-And he was sitting directly in its center.
+Li Yu had created a self-contained Yin-Yang vortex and he was sitting directly in its center.
+He activated his two heaven-defying techniques simultaneously.

-He now understood the true path of his physique.
-The First Level, 'Scaled Skin,' had tempered his flesh.
-The Second Level, 'Leviathan Bone,' had reforged his skeleton.
-Now, the chaotic energy from the Yin-Yang clash bypassed his exterior and focused inward, on his very core.
-It was a hammer to forge his internal organs.
-He could feel his heart, lungs, and liver being pulverized and rebuilt, infused with a dark, resilient vitality that mirrored the crushing pressure of the deep abyss.
+He could feel his heart, lungs, and liver being pulverized and rebuilt.
+Infused with a dark and resilient vitality that mirrored the crushing pressure of the deep abyss.
 This was the Third Level: 'Kraken's Heart.'
 It aimed to grant his organs the legendary resilience of the mythical sea monster, making them incredibly resistant to shock and damage while dramatically boosting his stamina and recovery.

 While his body was being reforged, his Qi cultivation reached its climax.
 With a final, soul-shaking CRACK, the barrier to the Tenth Stage of Body Tempering shattered completely.
 A vast, boundless power filled his dantian.
 He had reached the Great Perfection.
-His Qi was no longer just a liquid; it was a thick, viscous sea, each drop containing an explosive amount of power.
-He was now at the absolute pinnacle of the Body Tempering Realm, ready to take the step into Qi Condensation at any time.

 Li Yu sat, his body aching but thrumming with an unprecedented level of power.